Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 # To get an environment and an API service, which matches a resource in a specified scope in JSON format.
 In the following example, 'env1' is scope, and it is required after the `-s` flag):
 axway central get env,apisvc commonname -s env1 -o json

+# To get apiservice with name "testsvc" in the scope "Environment" with name "testenv"
+axway central get apisvc testsvc -s Environment/testenv

+# To get assets with titles that start with "a"
+axway central get assets -q "title==a*"

+# To get assets with titles that start with a or i
+axway central get assets -q "title==a* or title==i*"

+# To get assets with tags that match tag1 or tag2
+axway central get assets -q "tags=in=(tag1,tag2)"

+# To get assets with logical names that start with 'i'
+axway central get assets -q "name==i*"

+# To get assets whose logical names start with 'a' OR 'i'
+axway central get assets -q "name==a* or name==i*"

+# To get assets whose logical names start with 'i' AND are tagged with 'test123'
+axway central get assets -q "name=='i*';tags==test123"

+# To get assets whose logical names start with 'i' or 'a' AND are tagged with 'test' or 'prod'
+axway central get assets -q "name=='i*' or name=='a*';tags=in=(test,prod)"

+# To get assets and filter the list to assets that have a specific title "test123"
+axway central get assets --title test123

+# To get assets and filter the list to assets that have a specific tag "tag1"
+axway central get assets --tag tag1

+# To get assets and filter the list to assets that have a specific attribute "location=arizona"
+axway central get assets --attribute location=arizona

+# To get assets and filter the list with a combination of title, tag and attribute filters
+axway central get assets --title test123 --tag tag1 --attribute location=arizona
 ```

 For more examples, see [Create and fetch resources via the Axway Central CLI](/docs/integrate_with_central/cli_central/cli_create_fetch_resources/).